Cyclopropane

-Cyclopropane is the cycloalkane with the molecular formula (CH2)3, consisting of three methylene groups (CH2) linked to each other to form a ring.
+Cyclopropane is the cycloalkane with the molecular formula (CH2)3, consisting of three methylene groups (CH2) linked to each other to form a triangular ring.
 The small size of the ring creates substantial ring strain in the structure.
-Cyclopropane itself is mainly of theoretical interest but many of its derivatives are of commercial or biological significance.
+Cyclopropane itself is mainly of theoretical interest, but many cyclopropane derivatives are of commercial or biological significance.

+Cyclopropane was used as a clinical inhalational anesthetic from the 1930s through the 1980s.
+The substance's high flammability poses a risk of fire and explosions in operating rooms due to its tendency to accumulate in confined spaces, as its density is higher than that of air.

 History

 Cyclopropane was discovered in 1881 by August Freund, who also proposed the correct structure for the substance in his first paper.
 Freund treated 1,3-dibromopropane with sodium, causing an intramolecular Wurtz reaction leading directly to cyclopropane.
 The yield of the reaction was improved by Gustavson in 1887 with the use of zinc instead of sodium.
 Cyclopropane had no commercial application until Henderson and Lucas discovered its anaesthetic properties in 1929; industrial production had begun by 1936.
 In modern anaesthetic practice, it has been superseded by other agents.

 Anaesthesia

 Cyclopropane was introduced into clinical use by the American anaesthetist Ralph Waters who used a closed system with carbon dioxide absorption to conserve this then-costly agent.

 Cyclopropane is a relatively potent, non-irritating and sweet smelling agent with a minimum alveolar concentration of 17.5% and a blood/gas partition coefficient of 0.55.
 This meant induction of anaesthesia by inhalation of cyclopropane and oxygen was rapid and not unpleasant.
 However at the conclusion of prolonged anaesthesia patients could suffer a sudden decrease in blood pressure, potentially leading to cardiac dysrhythmia: a reaction known as "cyclopropane shock".
-For this reason, as well as its high cost and its explosive nature, it was latterly used only for the induction of anaesthesia, and has not been available for clinical use since the mid 1980s.
+For this reason, as well as its high cost and its explosive nature, it was latterly used only for the induction of anaesthesia, and has not been available for clinical use since the mid-1980s.

-Cylinders and flow meters were coloured orange.
+Cylinders and flow meters were colored orange (now orange is used for the anesthetic gas enflurane).